francescou/docker-compose-ui/README.md

 You have to wait while Docker pulls the container from the Docker Hub: https://registry.hub.docker.com/u/francescou/docker-compose-ui

 Then open your browser to `http://localhost:5000`

+### Real time notifications (Experimental)

+use `francescou/docker-compose-ui:1.0.RC1` if you want to try the new real time notification system, more info on issue #14

 ### Add your own docker-compose projects